 Minton v.
 Dignity Health (Sex Discrimination)

-The ACLU of Northern California, the ACLU of Southern California, the ACLU LGBT & HIV Project, and the law firm Covington & Burling LLP filed a lawsuit against a Dignity Health for withholding medical care because of a patient’s gender identity, arising to sex discrimination in violation of California’s Unruh Civil Rights Act.
+The ACLU Foundation of Northern California, the ACLU Foundation of Southern California, the ACLU LGBT & HIV Project, and the law firm Covington & Burling LLP filed a lawsuit against Dignity Health for withholding medical care because of a patient’s gender identity, amounting to sex discrimination in violation of California’s Unruh Civil Rights Act.

 Dignity Health regularly allows hysterectomies for patients who are not transgender and Minton's doctor at Mercy San Juan Medical Center said this is the first time the hospital prevented her from doing this surgery.
 She said it was clear that the surgery was canceled because Minton is transgender.

 Dignity Health is the 5th largest healthcare system in the country and the largest hospital provider in California, with 29 hospitals across the state.

 Read the pleadings: https://www.aclusocal.org/en/